AusDTO/gov-au-alpha/_includes/content/starting-a-business/hiring-staff/2015-01-01-family-intro.1.md

-## Will the person your hire be bringing to Australia:
+## Will the person you’ll employ be bringing family members?

-This question is asked because there are different visa categories for each family member.
+There are different visa categories for each family member.